Emergency Operations Regulation 701

 |Effective Date:||July 24, 2017|

-The Emergency Operations Policy provides a framework and guidance for coordinated responses to minor emergencies, major emergencies, and disasters.
+The Emergency Operations Regulation provides a framework and guidance for coordinated responses to minor emergencies, major emergencies, and disasters.

-This policy applies to all UNCSA emergency situations, regardless of the nature or origin of an emergency or disaster.
+This regulation applies to all UNCSA emergency situations, regardless of the nature or origin of an emergency or disaster.

 A. A “Category One Event” means a natural disaster or significant accident (e.g., severe weather, gas explosion, electrical failure, fire, structural collapse, heating system failure, sewer system failure, communications system failure, major transportation accident, property damage, hazardous material spill, etc.).